Gvind1625s/Hello-World/README.md

-# Hello-World
+There are few files in this repo, one is Basic python code and other are gif that I took from my friends's repo.
-Basic python code
+His name is Anshulmali.